Frederick Elijah Wetherall (1814-1906) and Lucy Sarah Lloyd (1815-1869).

-My 4th great-grand uncle.
+My 4th great-grand uncle and aunt.

 Frederick was born on 30 July 1814 and baptised at St John Timberhill, Norwich, Norfolk, a day later – his parents were Thomas Wetherill and Rebecca Brooks.